CrossGL/crossgl-docs/source/api_reference.rst

       - `SyntaxError`: If the current token does not match the expected assignment operator or structure.

 **parse_additive**

-Parses an additive expression in the shader code.
    - **Description**: This method parses an additive expression, which includes addition and subtraction operations.
 It constructs a `BinaryOpNode` representing the additive expression, handling multiple operations as needed.
    - **Returns**:
       - `ASTNode`: An object representing the additive expression.